Return- and hitting-time distributions of small sets in infinite measure preserving systems: Introduction

-\textbf{Return- and hitting-time distributions for small sets. }Rather than focusing on a particular set $Y$, the present article studies the behaviour of such distributions for sequences $(E_{k})$ of sets of \emph{positive} (meaning strictly positive) finite measure with $\mu(E_{k})\rightarrow0$, that is, for sequences of \emph{asymptotically rare events}.
+\textbf{Return- and hitting-time distributions for small sets. }Rather than focusing on a particular set $Y$, the present article studies the behaviour of such distributions for sequences $(E_{k})$ of sets of (strictly) \emph{positive} finite measure with $\mu(E_{k})\rightarrow0$.
+In particular, these are sequences of \emph{asymptotically rare events}\footnote{One natural definition of a sequence $(E_{k})_{k\geq1}$ of \emph{asymptotically rare events} in a possibly infinite measure space $(X,\mathcal{A},\mu)$ is that $\nu(E_{k})\rightarrow0$ for all probability measures $\nu\ll\mu$.
+See Remark 2.1 of \cite{Z2018} and \cite{ZFundMath2}.}.
 As return times to small sets will typically be very large, the functions $\varphi_{E_{k}}$ need to be normalized, which will be done using a certain scaling function $\gamma$.

 We will thus study the distributions of random variables of the form $\gamma(\mu(E))\,\varphi_{E}$ on $(E,E\cap\mathcal{A},\mu_{E})$, with $\mu(E)$ small, and call this the \emph{(normalized) return time distribution of} $E$,